zephinzer/zpzMdCalendar/README.md

 ## Changelog
 ### v1
 #### v1.0
+##### v1.0.2
+Enhancement to allow for partial ngConfig specification such that the provided code in the partial configuration will be merged with the default configuration on view load.

 ##### v1.0.1
 Bug fix to allow for optional ngModel and ngConfig

 ##### v1.0.0
 Initial release